RacoonDog/SuperUser-Addon/README.md

 ### `.starscript`

 - `.starscript eval <expression>` evaluates the expression and outputs the result
-- `.starscritpt get <variable>` gets the given variable from Starscript globals and outputs the value
+- `.starscript get <variable>` gets the given variable from Starscript globals and outputs the value

 # License